Registration / Re-registration

 If you submit your supporting documents online (via the PJWeb application), you candownload the instructions for signing a PDF.

-If you are unable to use the PDF form, you can use the Word version and insert your scanned signature (an image of your signature), or print it out, fill it in, and scan it to submit it online via the PJWeb application.
+If you are unable to use the PDF form, you can use the Word version and insert your scanned signature (an image of your signature) into it, or print it out, fill it out, and scan it to submit it online via the PJWeb application.

-I need to submit the JAPD/JDC form.
-What should I do if I’ve lost my certificate of attendance for the draft day?
+I need to submit the JAPD/JDC.
+What should I do if I've lost my certificate of participation in the draft day?

 Only one copy of the certificate is issued.
-However, before your 25th birthday, you may request a status certificate from the National Service Center responsible for your area (the one in your census department) or the one nearest your place of residence (by mail or email), provided you include a copy of your national ID card with your request.
+However, before your 25th birthday, you may request a status certificate (by mail or email) from the National Service Center responsible for you (the one in your census department) or the one closest to your place of residence, provided you include a copy of your national ID card with your request.

 I need to provide a CVEC certificate.
 Where can I find it?